 Funding had been approved for design work for Phase 2 (to Dymchurch Redoubt), including consultations with Hythe Town Council and the MOD, and this should be completed by mid-April.
 The bid for construction had been approved for financial year 2017/18.
 He had hopes that Phases 3 and 4 would continue as a rolling programme approved by KCC Schemes and Planning –total cost estimated at £3million.
 The overall title "Cinque Ports Cycleway" would be used.

 Members acclaimed Russell Boorman's successful work in advancing the scheme.
-Paul Spooner suggested that the Cycleway should immediately be publicised, and said that he was putting forward a business case to SDC for a Cycling Hub/Cafe on the route.
+Paul Spooner suggested that the Cycleway should immediately be publicised, and said that he was putting forward a business case to SDC for a Cycling Hub/Cafe on the route along Princes Parade.

 Cinque Ports Cycleway Launch Event